Key features

 - Who can post: Anyone on the web (for receiving external emails)

-- Under Email options, ensure:
+- Under Posting policies, ensure:

-- Allow email from non-members is checked
+- Allow email posting is checked

 - Message moderation is set to “None” or appropriate for your needs